How to Use Webull App

 First, of course, you’ll need to choose a stock or ETF you want to buy.
 You can do outside research or use Webull’s features to browse options.

 Some of this is fairly intuitive, like whether to check Buy or Sell, choosing how many shares you want.
-There are three settings that require a little more knowledge: Order Type, Time-in-Force, and Stop Loss/Take Profit.
+There are three settings that require a little more knowledge: your order type (Market, Limit, etc), Time-in-Force, and Stop Loss/Take Profit.

 There are four order types you can choose from in Webull: